Using the Navier-Cauchy equation for motion estimation in dynamic imaging: Introduction

 In this article, we pursue another approach.
 Many dynamic processes can be described by partial differential equations, and thus, their (numerical) solution could provide the required deformation fields.
 More precisely, we consider in the following the Navier-Cauchy equation, representing linear elasticity.
 In applications in radiotherapy treatment planning, the respective conservation laws are employed to model respiratory motion \cite{Werner13}.

-To reduce the overall complexity and to provide a proof-of-concept that such motion prior can compensate for the dynamics, we decouple both tasks for the study in this article.
+To reduce the overall complexity and to provide a proof-of-concept that such motion priors can compensate for the dynamics, we suggest to decouple both tasks for the study in this article.
+Based on the provided results, the study of the joint parameter identification problem will then be subject to future work.

 In Section 2, we recall the mathematical model of dynamic imaging and present the general motion compensation strategy from \cite{hahnkienle19} in the mass preserving case which assumes that the motion is known.
 We then derive our elastic motion model based on conservation laws in Section 3.
 The respective model in particular requires prescribed initial and boundary data.
-Therefore, we discuss suitable choices which are feasible regarding practical appli\hyp{}cations.
+Therefore, we discuss suitable choices which are feasible regarding practical applications.
 The numerical calculation of the deformation fields is studied in Section 4.
 Finally, the potential of the motion model for the purpose of motion compensation is illustrated in Section 5 at the example of computerized tomography, combining the numerically computed deformation fields with our dynamic reconstruction strategy.
+We conclude with an outlook to expand the suggested approach towards determining an unperturbed image and the deformation fields simultaneously via a joint parameter identification problem.